-Sometimes I would talk to someone and she would give me the stink-eye for the entire conversation, and a few even hung up on me.
+Sometimes I would talk to someone and she would give me the stink-eye for the entire conversation.
+A few even hung up on me.
 Thanks to advice from other students, it turns out that what I thought was a “getting to know you” conversation was actually ultra intrusive for her.
 But sometimes it isn’t like that.
 Just be aware!
 Have an article ready.

 3. Japanese people understand you may make this mistake…

-But I learned that it is actually considered pretty rude to directly ask someone from Japan his or her occupation immediately after meeting them!
+But I learned that it is actually considered pretty rude to directly ask someone from Japan his or her occupation.
+And I do it immediately after meeting them!
 Oops then I pretty much offended every Japanese student I have!
 But my students all understand that tutors will ask those things for the sake of sustaining the conversation.
 You really don’t even need to worry about this, I thought I would just throw it in because I found it interesting!

 4. Take care of your ears!

 Be aware of the volume of your headphones.
 It tends to climb as the hours go by…

 AH and speaking of headphones!
 I’ve received a few questions about what headset I use.
 I use this headset that I like a lot.
 It is nice because you don’t need to have separate import plugs for the audio and microphone.
 I used to just use ear buds but I think I was giving myself hearing damage with them!
 Yes, that’s an affiliate link 🙂